gtech-mulearn/IEEE-LAUNCHPAD/profiles/riyasabu-1@mulearn.md

 ### About Me

-> I'm pursuing Bachelor of Computer Applications , Ramapuram.
+> I've completedBachelor of Computer Applications from Mar Augusthinose College, Ramapuram.
 I am a self-motivated and independent student with a passion to learn and grow.
 I believe in the concept of life-long learning and the need to upskill ourselves as we grow.
 I have a beginner level understanding about front-end and back-end.
 I am an aspiring software developer and am currently learning web development in detail.
 I have experience interacting with databases such as MySQL and MongoDB.
 I have a good knowledge of Python and C. I welcome opportunities to grow and learn.

 ## Portfolio Highlights